 Students must file a degree plan on-line with Texas A&M's Graduate and Professional School (GPS) to graduate.
 You are required to file your degree plan no later than the semester before the expected graduation term.
-For example, if you are planning to graduate in December 2022, then the degree plan should be filed no later than the end of Spring 2022 semester.
-If you are planning to graduate in Spring 2023, then the degree plan should be filed no later than the end of Fall 2022 semester.
+For example, if you are planning to graduate in December 2023, then the degree plan should be filed no later than June 29, 2023.
+If you are planning to graduate in Spring 2024, then the degree plan should be filed in November 2023.
 A student's degree plan typically consists of the courses listed in the Course Progression above, but exceptions may be granted with prior approval by the student's Student Advisory Committee.